Strategy (game theory): Behavior strategy

-While a mixed strategy assigns a probability distribution over pure strategies, a behavior strategy assigns at each information set a probability distribution over the set of possible actions.
+While a mixed strategy assigns a probability distribution over pure strategies, a behavior strategy (or behavioral strategy) assigns at each information set a probability distribution over the set of possible actions.
 While the two concepts are very closely related in the context of normal form games, they have very different implications for extensive form games.
 Roughly, a mixed strategy randomly chooses a deterministic path through the game tree, while a behavior strategy can be seen as a stochastic path.

 The relationship between mixed and behavior strategies is the subject of Kuhn's theorem, a behavioral outlook on traditional game-theoretic hypotheses.
 The result establishes that in any finite extensive-form game with perfect recall, for any player and any mixed strategy, there exists a behavior strategy that, against all profiles of strategies (of other players), induces the same distribution over terminal nodes as the mixed strategy does.
 The converse is also true.

 A famous example of why perfect recall is required for the equivalence is given by Piccione and Rubinstein (1997) with their Absent-Minded Driver game.